Spinal fusion is a surgical procedure in which two or more vertebrae are permanently joined. Vertebrae are the small, interlocking bones of the spine.

 Stem cell therapy can dramatically reduce the number of days lost to disability and return patients to work and recreation much quicker when compared to spinal fusion surgery.

 Spinal fusion surgery changes how the spine works by immobilizing one portion of it, the areas above and below the fusion are at an increased risk for wear and tear.
 They may become painful if they deteriorate and it can lead to additional problems.

-Stem cells and other regenerative medicine work not to immobilize but rather regenerate the injured parts of the back.
-Regenerative medicine can also help patients who suffer from spinal fusion side effects and complications.
+Mesenchymal Stem cells and other Regenerative Medicine procedures work not to immobilize but rather regenerate the injured parts of the back.